A biotechnologist works with organic material and utilizes it for a variety of commercial, medical, and agricultural applications.

 What Is the Job Demand for Biotechnologists?

-BLS estimates that demand for all biochemists and biophysicists will grow around 11% between 2016 and 2026.
-However, the niche for biotechnology could be far higher than that as industries seek to increase investment in several key areas - mostly renewable energy and green fuel (biomass, green diesel), agritech and genetic engineering, and eco plastic.
-Some concern has been expressed over financial limitations for such technology through public spending cuts.
-The industry will grow, but it remains to be seen just how much investment is likely from both private and public sources under various government administrations between now and 2016.
+BLS estimates that demand for all biochemists and biophysicists will grow around 5% between 2020 and 2030.
+However, the niche for biotechnology could be far higher than that as industries seek to increase investment in several key areas - mostly renewable energy and green fuel (biomass, green diesel), agritech and genetic engineering, and eco plastic. *

 What Are the Education Requirements to Become a Biotechnologist?